IamAmit94/NestJSProj/README.md

 cmd uses:-
 nest g resorce users --no-spec // This cmd will create the user CRUD module along with the dto and entities

-3. Part 03 - Setting up the migrations in packagejson and data-source.ts file
+3. Part 03 - Setting up the migrations in packagejson and data-source.ts file and setting up the global prefix and save data to db
 cmd:  npm run migration:generate -- db/migrations/initial // To create the migration
 ❯ npm run migration:run // to run the migration

+4. Part 04: Data validation with class validator & transformer

+npm i --save class-validator class-transformer